 Yarra Valley & the Dandenong Ranges

-Whilst the Dandenong Ranges are known for their natural beauty, charming villages.
+The Dandenong Ranges are known for their natural beauty, and charming villages.
 It is the perfect spot for a weekend away and getting back to nature.

 Mornington Peninsula

 Seaside villages, golf, food, and wine.
 The Mornington Peninsula has a lot to offer visitors.
-If you love the spa life then you'll be in for a treat with the region's natural hot springs and multiple pamper offerings.
+If you love the spa you're in for a treat with the region's natural hot springs and multiple pamper offerings.

-For those that love to browse and shop you will discover an eclectic range of galleries, vintage and antique outlets, markets, fashion boutiques, and designer homewares.
+For those who love to browse and shop, you will discover an eclectic range of galleries, vintage and antique outlets, markets, fashion boutiques, and designer homewares.

 Phillip Island